duytran-vio/J2YB-Mentorship/HR Dashboard/README.md

 ### Challenges Faced

-- Research process is slow, take a lot of time.
+- Research process is slow, takes a lot of time.

 ### Next Steps